 I'm talking about both...

-This is for new bettors who want to recognize the biggest psychological traps early and build calm habits that protect bankroll.
+For: new bettors who want to spot the common psychological traps early and...

 beginner betting